|Salary:||£40,793 to £48,676 per annum|

 This is an exciting opportunity to join the Organisation Studies and Human Resource Management Group at Essex Business School.
 If successful, you will be part of a team of over 15 research active colleagues with a global reputation for their work in critical organisation studies, HRM, and equality and diversity.

 We are keen to appoint a talented scholar with experience in the field of Employment Law and Human Resource Management and, ideally, with the ability to contribute to the teaching of introductory business law more generally across the School.
 We would, therefore, especially welcome applications from those with expertise in:

 The offer is competitive, and includes a generous relocation allowance, the possibility of paid research leave, and research funds.

 Duties of the Role

-A full list of key responsibilities and main duties (Education, Scholarship and Professional Practice and Leadership and Citizenship) can be found within the job pack.
+Alongside this, a full list of key responsibilities and main duties (Education, Research and Leadership and Citizenship) can be found within the Lecturer (ASER) job pack.

 Type / Role: